Tuesday, April 28, 2026

 I expected splendor and spectacle at Cats: The Jellicle Ball, a boisterous reimagining of Andrew Lloyd Webber's musical, now set in the world of 1980s ballroom culture.
 What surprised me was how moving this show was in its quieter moments.
 Whichever you prefer, this is a welcome Broadway revival that may have you rethinking your opinion about the often maligned British composer's place in the Broadway pantheon.

-Seeking to create as immersive an experience as possible, directors Zhailon Levingston and Bill Rauch and choreographers Omari Wiles and Arturo Lyons stretch a runway out into the first few rows of the orchestra and place seats on the stage as an array of lavishly decked-out dancers vogue, competing for prizes in a competiton that originated in the Black and Latino LGBTQ communities of the 1970s and '80s.
+Seeking to create as immersive an experience as possible, directors Zhailon Levingston and Bill Rauch and choreographers Omari Wiles and Arturo Lyons stretch a runway out into the first few rows of the orchestra and place seats on the stage as an array of lavishly decked-out dancers vogue, competing for prizes in a competition that originated in the Black and Latino LGBTQ communities of the 1970s and '80s.

 It's a surprisingly good fit for the material, which was adapted from T.S.
 Eliot's Old Possum's Book of Practical Cats, and usually features fur-clad performers purring and prancing around the stage.
 In this version, we're treated to Qween Jean's gorgeous costumes, a mixture of couture and street fashion, which make such great eye candy that they disguise the show's weaker songs.